zenglenn42/utbc2019-hw-12-bamazon/README.md

 ![alt](docs/img/allef-vinicius-iNOgTXeT3OM-unsplash.jpg)

+### async

 After going through this exercise, I'm still a bit on the fence with async.
 While I see the overall callback flow better, there's still some opacity to parameter passing between callbacks.
 Some of this is improved by coding up the waterfall methods in the sequence in which they flow.
 I guess async is cool.
 I'll play with promises in other code to see what I like best.

+### i18n

-Also, with a bit more effort, we could separate out the messages and error conditions from the BamazonCustomer class entirely to facilitate internationalization.
+With a bit more effort, we could separate out the messages and error conditions from the BamazonCustomer class entirely to facilitate internationalization.

+### what's with the _method names?

 The OO work was fun but I am missing the notion of private or protected methods in JS.
+These are internally-used methods by the class itself that we /don't want to exposure to users of our class.

-I've adopted the convention of prepending an underbar to my private methods (i.e., _privateMethod() {..}) as a clue to consumers of my class /not/ to use those.
+I've adopted the convention of prepending an underbar to my private methods (i.e., _privateMethod() {..}) as a clue to consumers of my class not to use those.

+### wilding carding in SQL strings

 There's a wrinkle worth noting with the mysql npm package.
 It supports a wildcarding syntax in the SQL string using '?':
 ```